fastoch/Nest-Full-Course/TUTO.md

   "role": "ENGINEER"
 }
 ```
-We get the following response:
+We get the following response to the bad request:
 ```json
 {
   "message": [